DevMountain/node-auth-afternoon/README.md

 ### Summary

 Here we will connect the server to the database using massive.
-We will create a .env file to store our personal data such as the database connection string.
+We will create a .env file on the root of the project to store our personal data such as the database connection string.
 We will also set up session top-level middleware.

 ### Instructions